 I'm a biotech investor.
 And I know what you're thinking: too risky.
-While it's true that some folks treat biotech investing like gambling -- blindly placing their hard-earned dollars on the 50/50 outcome of one clinical trial or regulatory decision -- that's more risk than I can stomach.
+While it's true that some folks treat biotech investing like gambling -- blindly placing their hard-earned dollars on the 50/50 outcome of one clinical trial or regulatory decision -- that would be more risk than I can stomach.
 There are ways to identify better biotech opportunities -- such as the ones that have made Amgen

 I'm not trying to hog any glory here, but I think there's a reason our team has been so successful.
-We share a common goal of finding companies for subscribers that aren't just going to pop for a day, but will rise for years to come.
+We share a common goal of finding companies for subscribers that won't just pop for a day, but rise for years to come.
 Here are three of the critical factors we seek when looking for long-term biotech winners:

 1. Management, management, management